 Background

-ARC South London has set up a Public Research Panel chaired by Dr Josephine Ocloo.
-This aims to provide a space for public members from diverse backgrounds living in south London, to work in partnership with the ARC in shaping their research and building meaningful engagement in this process.
+ARC South London's Public Research Panel aims to provide a space for public members from diverse backgrounds living in south London, to work in partnership with the ARC in shaping their research and building meaningful engagement in this process.

 Public Research Panel